-A. ASSUMPTION ANALYSIS - Due October 6, 1997.
+A. Assumption Analysis - Due October 5, 1998.

-Choose one of the following scenarios and identify the assumptions behind the decisions the people are making.
-Then suggest how these people could check the validity of these assumptions.
+Choose one of the following scenarios and identify the assumptions behind the decisions the person is making.
+Then, suggest how the person could check the validity of these assumptions and in what circumstances the assumptions would be valid.
 Once this is done, suggest at least two alternative perspectives that could be taken by the person in the scenario.
+Refer to the reading by Brookfield (1987) to clarify the meaning of words like assumption, context and perspective.